Preliminary Report | Regular Meeting of the New gTLD Program Committee

 In addition to the Chair the following Directors participated in all or part of the meeting: Fadi Chehadé (President and CEO, ICANN), Chris Disspain, Bill Graham, Olga Madruga-Forti, Erika Mann, Gonzalo Navarro, Ray Plzak, George Sadowsky, Mike Silber, and Kuo-Wei Wu.

 Jonne Soininen (IETF Liaison) and was in attendance as a non-voting liaison to the Committee.
-Heather Dryden was in attendance as an observer to the Committee.
-Francisco da Silva (TLG Liaison) sent apologies.
+Francisco da Silva (TLG Liaison) and Heather Dryden sent apologies.

 - Consent Agenda